tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 | --- | ---|
 | ![Converter without errors](Images/converter_ok.gif) | ![Converter with errors](Images/converter_errors.gif) |

-Answer any pending questions from the class before moving forward.
+Congratulations! you have created your first bot assisted by AWS Lambda, answer any pending questions from the class before moving forward.

 ---